4ceed/4ceedframework/README.md

 * `KUBECTL`: Path to `kubectl` command
 * `MONGODB_IP`, `RABBITMQ_IP`, `ELASTICSEARCH_IP`: IP addresses of services based on your cluster IP range setup
-* `CURATOR_IP`, `UPLOADER_IP`: IP addresses of the node in cluster being exposed for accessing Curator & Uploader
+* `CURATOR_ADDR`, `UPLOADER_ADDR`: Addresses of the Curator and Uploader

 Then, run `./reconf.sh` to refresh configuration information.

 After that, you can follow remaining steps that are similar to ones in Quick start.
-Please note that 4CeeD curator is now at: `http://[CURATOR_IP]:32500`, and 4CeeD Uploader is now at: `http://[UPLOADER_IP]:32000/4ceeduploader/`.
+Please note that 4CeeD curator is now running at: `$CURATOR_ADDR`, and 4CeeD Uploader is now running at: `$UPLOADER_ADDR`.

-## Upgrade 4CeeD
+## Upgrade 4CeeD Components

 You can upgrade 4CeeD's components individually by simply pointing to a new version of component's Docker image.
 For example, to upgrade [4CeeD Uploader](https://github.com/4ceed/4ceeduploader):